ktbaek/Excess-deaths-Denmark/README.md

 2019 and 5-year period from 2015 to 2019.
 To establish baselines, I used
 linear regressions.

-Figure 2 shows the quarterly death rates for each group from 2010-2022 Q3.
+**Figure 2** shows the quarterly death rates for each group from 2010-2022 Q3.
 For most age groups, the 2010-19 baseline describes the death-rate trend very well.
-For the age group 70-79, however, it looks like the decreasing trend from 2010 to 2019 may be flattening towards the end of the period, highlighting the importance of baseline choice (as shown in Figure 10 the choice for this age group has a large impact).
+For the age group 70-79, however, it looks like the decreasing trend from 2010 to 2019 may be flattening towards the end of the period, highlighting the importance of baseline choice (as shown in **Figure 11** the choice for this age group has a large impact).
 For males in age-groups 10-19 and 30-39, the two baselines differ greatly, which may be caused by a combination of large variation and outliers skewing the 2015-19 baselines.
 These groups, however, only contribute little to the overall excess death rate.

 ![**Death rates and baselines.** Quarterly death rates (deaths per 1000 people) for each age and sex group from 2010 to 2022 Q3 (colored lines).